 Battle of Dam No. 1

 During the four-week siege, McClellan made one major attempt to break the Confederate line.
 On April 16, Union forces, commanded by Brigadier General William F. “Baldy” Smith, crossed the Warwick River to test the Confederate defenses near Dam No. 1, where Union Brigadier General Winfield S. Hancock had reported a potential vulnerability.
 McClellan’s orders to avoid a general engagement hampered Smith.
-Yankee soldiers pushed the enemy back until a Rebel counterattack drove Smith’s men back across the bridge, thus ending the only real Federal attempt to breach the Rebel defenses during the siege.
+Yankee soldiers pushed the enemy back until a Confederate counterattack drove Smith’s men back across the bridge, thus ending the only real Federal attempt to breach the Confederate defenses during the siege.

-For the next two weeks, McClellan continued to amass siege artillery in front of the Warwick Line, while trying unsuccessfully to convince the navy to outflank the Rebels by moving flotillas up the York and James Rivers.
+For the next two weeks, McClellan continued to amass siege artillery in front of the Warwick Line, while trying unsuccessfully to convince the navy to outflank the Confederates by moving flotillas up the York and James Rivers.
 By April 22, Johnston realized that his defenders had no chance of withstanding the looming barrage from McClellan’s artillery, which eventually totaled 101 siege guns.
 Consequently, Johnston recommended withdrawing his forces to new defensive lines closer to Richmond.
 However, Confederate President Jefferson Davis, heeding the advice of his military adviser Robert E. Lee, ordered Johnston to remain in his current position.
 Finally, as McClellan made his final preparations to unleash the full might of his artillery, Johnston’s views prevailed.
 On the night of May 3, Johnston ordered a covering artillery barrage of his own, as his troops and supply trains began falling back toward Richmond.
-The next morning, Union Major General Samuel P. Heintzelman boarded an observation balloon, ascended over the Confederate defenses, and reported to a stunned McClellan that the Rebels had vanished during the night.
+The next morning, Union Major General Samuel P. Heintzelman boarded an observation balloon, ascended over the Confederate defenses, and reported to a stunned McClellan that the Confederates had vanished during the night.